T-Kalv/T-Kalv.github.io/_pages/about.md

 # Selected Experience

 ## 👨🏾‍🔬 Professional Experience
-Kalvin is an **undergraduate Computer Science with Aritificial Intelligence student** attending **UoL**.
+Kalvin is an **undergraduate Computer Science with Artificial Intelligence student** attending **UoL**.
 Kalvin works as a **Software Engineer at LASER**, a student-led **research group focused on research in Space-based Engineering**, supported by the Electronics and Electrical Engineering department at UoL.
 His latest efforts include working as a **part-time Software Avionics Engineer** at LASER (Liverpool Association for Space Engineering research) currently working mainly on *LIFTS (LASER's Integrated Flight Tracking System) on the Electronics/Programming Subsystems Team as part of LASER's PULSAR (Propulsion Unit for LASER's Spacecraft and Aerospace Research) Unity Rise Rocket Team 24/25.*

 ## 🔬 Research